Mehar Singh (artist): Early life

+Career

-After completing his art apprenticeship under Sobha Singh, Mehar Singh went to Delhi where he found work painting calendars for Mehta Art Press, alongside his friend Brij Bhushan.
+After completing his art apprenticeship under Sobha Singh, Mehar Singh went to Delhi where he found work painting calendars for Mehta Art Press, alongside his friend Brij Bhushan, creating works of Ram Durbar and Hanuman.
 He also studied art at Delhi Polytechnic at the same time.
-In 1958, he started working at the American Embassy as an artist for the United States Information Service, where he created busts and painting of American presidents.
+In 1958, he started working at the American Embassy as an artist for the United States Information Service, where he created busts and painting of American presidents, with one of Nixon being popular.
+After receiving harsh criticism from a friend, he stopped creating art for a while until he met M. S. Randhawa who encouraged to take up the trade again.
 He further developed his artisan skills due to helpful critique given to him by M. S. Randhawa.
 Aside from Sobha Singh, Mehar's work was also influenced Rembrandt, Raphael, Andrew Loomis, Howard Pyle, and Norman Rockwell.
 Eventually, a work of his depicting Maharaja Ranjit Singh was recognized and he was bestowed with an award.
+He won first place in the competition and was awarded Rs.
+5000, with an addition Rs.
+500 being gifted by Sobha Singh.

 He completed a painting of Guru Gobind Singh after receiving a commission from S. S. Anand.
-Motivation from Satbir Singh led him to completing a work depicting Banda Singh Bahadur.
-Some institutions that commissioned him to complete Sikh history-related paintings were the Shiromani Gurdwara Parbandhak Committee, Bank of Punjab, and Punjab and Sindh Bank.
+Motivation from Principal Satbir Singh of Panjab University led him to completing a work depicting Banda Singh Bahadur.
+He began being interested in painting Sikh religious and historical figures after these experiences.
+Some institutions that commissioned him to complete Sikh history-related paintings were the Shiromani Gurdwara Parbandhak Committee, Balbir Singh of Sahitya Kendra in Dehradun, Bank of Punjab, and Punjab and Sindh Bank.
+He was unable to find a suitable disciple although he was willing to educate them for free, as most persons who came to him were initially motivated but eventually abandoned the affair after realising there was no quick way to success, fame, and wealth.

 In the 1980s, Mehar Singh shifted to Chandigarh.
 In 2001, he received the Sardar Sobha Singh memorial award.
 In around 2005, he stopped painting due to an accident he suffered from.
 In 2012, he was gifted the Punjab Rattan Award.

+Death

 In December 2019, his sons brought him to Delhi from Chandigarh due to his poor health.
 Mehar Singh died on 26 August 2020 and his ashes were laid in a crematorium in Delhi on the same day.